iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.nhs.online.nhsonline___1.48.7/report.md

 <img src="2_star_reviews_wordcloud.png" alt="com.nhs.online.nhsonline 2 reviews"/>
 </p>

+> Tried to sign up, I've input my mobile number a dozen times, and still waiting for a 6 digit code but no joy.<br> :date: __2021-06-06 14:17:09__

+> After 3 days have still been unable to complete registration!!<br> :date: __2021-06-06 12:19:50__

+> Waste of time and effort badly thought out and poorly executed<br> :date: __2021-06-04 13:30:23__

+> Nr<br> :date: __2021-06-04 12:06:51__

+> Managed to register and the rest OK, but keep getting error message "An unexpected error has occurred" on mobile and laptop when trying to access share proof of my Covid-19 status for travel.
+Am I doing something wrong?<br> :date: __2021-06-03 20:46:30__

+> It will not install<br> :date: __2021-06-03 09:27:36__

+> Not very up to date had my 2nd AstraZeneca jab 2 weeks ago still shows me as only having the 1st one.<br> :date: __2021-06-02 16:10:34__

+> Worked great initially but after a week it now fails to allow me to log in (with a '3a' error code).
+Repeated failed attempts over 24 hours have led me to conclude it's not fit for purpose.
+Update for the Devs: I've submitted two reports and both have simply come back with the (automated) reply that I should give it 30 mins or so.
+Since then I have had no response.<br> :date: __2021-06-02 14:24:36__

+> I registered no problem but proving your identity it is very hard ,it always go back to step 1,do i need to prove my identity every time i logged in ?thanks<br> :date: __2021-06-01 17:28:17__

-> Booking a COVID jab is impossible, everyone is booking the same appointments concurrently which makes it impossible to complete a booking, and if there is no second appointments available why show the original appointments, same issue with the arrival times.
+> (at the time of my original review it was possible to book a vaccination through the app) Booking a COVID jab is impossible, everyone is booking the same appointments concurrently which makes it impossible to complete a booking, and if there is no second appointments available why show the original appointments, same issue with the arrival times.
 It seems to be also not handling the volume of requests either as it keeps going down.
 You'd think for a critical gov tech infrastructure you'd think about handling spikes in traffic better.
-I have a few smaller gripes with the ui also.<br> :date: __2021-05-28 11:31:26__
+I have a few smaller gripes with the ui also.<br> :date: __2021-06-01 15:09:49__

-> All going ok until I tried to submit the video required to verify identity.
-Despite taking the video using camcorder it doesn't show the video image, only the sound, so the verification failed.
-Using Samsung A50 so hardly an old or unusual make of phone.
-If this App is to become the way to verify vaccinations then it's got a long way to go.<br> :date: __2021-05-27 23:26:39__

-> Can't upload video,each time recorded,it takes back to begining and you TV gave to start logging in again,but changed the number<br> :date: __2021-05-27 22:48:47__

-> Not the best as I can not log into it as it won't open the camera function making it impossible to prove my identity.<br> :date: __2021-05-27 21:11:44__

-> Can't get it to link with my video to verify I am who I say I am.<br> :date: __2021-05-27 17:14:30__

-> The app will not open my camera so I can't register.
-I've tried a number of times.<br> :date: __2021-05-27 10:36:34__

-> Yes, set this up after a lot of hassle using a browser when it kept saying you need to give improov app permission to use camera when there was no app called that on my android phone.
-Then downloaded app and uploaded passport and video, all setup now BUT cant logon with face recognition (my phone has it) as no option.
-Covid vaccination status is designed for A4 not mobile screen and barcode expires in about 3 weeks, why ?
-I've been vaccinated that doesn't expire does it ?, QR code cant be read.<br> :date: __2021-05-26 14:10:13__

-> Every time you press the phone's 'back' button to go back a page (like every other app does), this app instead asks if you want to log out.
-Terrible UI.<br> :date: __2021-05-26 09:00:11__

-> Doesn't seem to work for Scotland, hopefully they will improve the app.<br> :date: __2021-05-26 00:08:49__

-> Has to have a different email per user<br> :date: __2021-05-25 17:25:48__